10 Amazing Things That Happen When You Do Yoga Every Day

 Meet the expert

-You have better flexibility and mobility
+Yoga can help you have better flexibility and mobility

 This one may be obvious, but it's worth mentioning because, hey, you may not have been able to touch your toes or connect your hands behind your back before practicing yoga.
 But being able to do that isn't the only benefit to getting bendy.